-Employees must request the leave as soon as circumstances make it clear that time off is necessary.
-Approval of leave will be dependent upon (a) whether the absence will create an undue hardship for the Town, (b) whether the employee requested leave within a reasonable time, and (c) whether the requested leave is impractical, unreasonable or unnecessary given the facts made available to the Town at the time of the request.
+You must request the leave as soon as circumstances make it clear that time off is necessary.
+Approval of leave will be dependent upon (a) whether your absence will create an undue hardship for the Town, (b) whether you requested leave within a reasonable time, and (c) whether the requested leave is impractical, unreasonable or unnecessary given the facts made available to the Town at the time of your request.

-If the employee's leave is approved, the employee will be required to first use any accrued EPL before taking unpaid leave.
-EPL does not accrue during leave and holidays are not paid while on leave.
-However, employees may be allowed to continue fringe benefits, such as health and dental insurance, at the employee's own expense.
-Employees will not be discriminated against for taking or asking for leave.
+If your leave is approved, you will be required to first use any accrued paid vacation and, if applicable, sick time before taking unpaid leave.
+Vacation and sick days do not accrue during your leave and holidays are not paid while you are on leave.
+However, you may be allowed to continue fringe benefits, such as health and dental insurance, at your own expense.
+You will not be discriminated against for taking or asking for leave.